 The Most Popular High School Plays And Musicals

-Annie is out and Mamma Mia! is in, according to the new high school theater rankings from the Educational Theatre Association.
-The top spot for musicals went to The Addams Family, a show that's been hanging around the top 10 list for the last decade.
-Mamma Mia! was the second most-popular, making its first appearance on the list (the rights for schools recently became available).
-Newsies is also new to the top 10 list — making its debut at number 6.
+Grease is out and Annie is in, according to the new high school theater rankings from Dramatics magazine.
+The top spot for musicals went to Beauty and the Beast, a show that's been hanging around the top 10 list for the last two decades (since the rights for schools were released).
+It's familiar, says Coul Hill, the theater teacher at Skyview High School in Billings, Montana.
+His school staged the show this spring, along with schools all over the country in places like Fort Dodge, Iowa, Northbridge, Mass., and Adairsville, Georgia.

-For full-length plays, Almost, Maine, again, topped the list.
-That's not a surprise: The collection of two-person scenes by John Cariani has been the most popular production for high schools this decade.
-This year is the play's fifth year in the No. 1 spot.

-It's appealing to high schools because it's adaptable, says Rebecca Skrypeck, the theater director who oversaw a production of the play at Springfield High School in Springfield, Vt.

 Loading...